Afternoon Delight: Critical reaction

 At the 19th Grammy Awards ceremony in 1977, "Afternoon Delight" received three nominations for recordings from 1976.
 It won the Grammy Award for Best Arrangement for Voices and was also nominated for Best Pop Performance by a Duo or Group with Vocals and Song of the Year.
+It was instrumental in Starland Vocal Band winning the Grammy for Best New Artist of 1976, beating out the band Boston, whose 1976 debut album Boston now ranks as one of the best-selling debut albums in U.S. history.

 In 2010, Billboard named "Afternoon Delight" the 20th sexiest song of all time.